-My real interest is the mind-body problem and I’m gradually trying to figure out what I want to say about this yet.
+My real interest is the mind-body problem and I’m gradually trying to figure out what I want to say about this.

-Meanwhile, here’s some other stuff that I’ve found to be more tractable over the years, hard as they are themselves.
+There’s also some other stuff here that I’ve found to be more tractable over the years, hard as they are in themselves.

-I discovered philosophy when I was twenty-one and have never looked back.
+I discovered philosophy when I was twenty-one and never looked back.
 Duck finally found water and I cannot even begin to describe what the subject did for me.
 If you’re looking for a good introduction to the subject, this one did something for me.

 I also had many reliable teachers to whom I am very grateful.
 I hope that some people will find this site useful in return.